-High quality Vibration / Acoustic Acquisition directly To Matlab, LabVIEW, or other application
+High quality Vibration / Acoustic Data Acquisition directly To Matlab, LabVIEW, and more

 The Quattro API Enables the USB-Based Quattro to Provide Vibration Data Acquisition Directly to MATLAB®, LabVIEW, or Any Application That Can Access a C Library